NaveenPrasanth/naveenprasanth.github.io/_posts/2023-05-20-irrational_numbers.md

 There are infinite numbers between 0 and 1.
 But there are two sets of infinities within this range,
 1. Numbers that you get from dividing any one integer by another integer.
 Eg. Splitting a pizza between 5 friends, everyone gets 20% or 0.2 pizza.
 We all studied how to get the fraction of any real in school like 0.42069.
 2. Numbers that contradict *type 1* .
 Eg. *1.41421356...*, *3.14159265358979323846...*, *2.71828182845904523536...*
-The '...' simply means the number goes on and we cannot get a fraction out of this.
+The '...' simply means the number goes on without repeating itself in a pattern and we cannot get a fraction out of this.
 But why would we care about a number that goes on infinitely? more importantly, Can I split a pizza between 5 friends using these numbers?
 It cannot!
 But it can help you find something better.
 It can tell you how big of a cheese crust you will get in your pizza.
 How you ask!